 “I hope this report will raise awareness among all people about the threats and opportunities posed by climate change to the land we live on and which feeds us,” said IPCC Chair Hoesung Lee.

 A report from IPCC in 2014 determined that agriculture, forestry and other land uses caused nearly a quarter of all greenhouse gas emissions.
 By changing the way people eat, land degradation and desertification could be eased, the scientists said.
 More sustainable land use would, in turn, add stability to the world's food supply.

 “The stability of food supply is projected to decrease as the magnitude and frequency of extreme weather events that disrupt food chains increases,” the panel said in its new report.
-“Currently 25 to 30 percent of total food produced is lost or wasted.”
+“Currently 25-30% of total food produced is lost or wasted."

 Land use key to Paris goals

 Last December, almost 200 nations adopted a rulebook for accomplishing the 2015 Paris Agreement, which aims to prevent average global temperatures from rising more than 2 degrees Celsius above pre-industrial levels, or 1.5 degrees C. if possible.

 The Paris deal's goals can be achieved only by reducing greenhouse gas emissions from all sectors including land and food, the IPCC said.

 Though the panel stopped short of telling people how they should eat, it made clear that less meat consumption from industrial-scale farming would help fight climate change and bring human health benefits.